galaxyhaxz/go-learn/README.md

 Here I will keep track of my progress learning Go-lang, by starting off with a simple program and increasing the complexity of the code.
-The end goal is to become as fluent in Go as I am in C.
+The end goal is to become as fluent in Go as I am in C. Each program will build upon the last.

 ## Tasks